broadinstitute/flipbook/README.md

 python3 -m compare_form_response_tables egor_reviewer2_form_responses.tsv  ben_reviewer2_form_responses.tsv -o combined_responses.tsv -s1 egor -s2 ben
 ```

-This script will print concordance stats, and output a `combined_responses.tsv` table that contains one image per row and each person's review of the image.
+This script will print concordance stats, and output a `combined_responses.tsv` table that contains one image per row as well as each person's review of the image.

 To see the full list of args and descriptions, run `python3 -m compare_form_response_tables --help`

 ### Development: